amirh0ss3in/tgju_api/README.md

 pip install beautifulsoup4 js2xml
 ```

-Clone the repo and import the package.
+Clone the repository and import the package.

 ## Usage
 Here's an example of how to use TGJU_API to retrieve currency data for the US dollar: